Piracy Versus Monopoly in the Market for Conspicuous Consumption

 University of London, Royal Holloway College - Department of Economics

-When luxury purchases signal buyers' incomes, a monopoly provider of the luxury good can deliver the signals with greater efficiency than competitive providers.
-Specifically, if new entrants are permitted to sell counterfeit goods at competitive prices, the effectiveness of signalling will be unchanged but the quantity of goods purchased will increase, thereby increasing costs.
-We also show there is a trade-off among the goods that can serve as income signals: the goods that signal efficiently display a large gap between between marginal cost and the price a monopoly charges, but the same goods offer the greatest rewards to counterfeiting.
-When agents signal using the quality rather than the quantity of the good they buy, a monopolist may decide to offer a narrow menu of qualities that forces consumers to pool.
-Pooling can be welfare-enhancing in this case but it will lead to inefficiently high costs.
+When luxury purchases signal buyers' incomes, a monopoly provider of a luxury good can deliver the signals with greater efficiency than competitive providers.
+If new entrants sell counterfeit goods at competitive prices, consumers will have to buy larger quantities of luxury goods to transmit the same signal, thereby creating inefficiency.
+And new entrants will in fact cause competitive prices to prevail when they produce indistinguishable replicas of existing luxury goods.
+If new entrants are prohibited from producing exact copies, welfare performance can be better.
+We also find a trade-off among the goods that can serve as income signals: the goods that signal efficiently display a large gap between between marginal cost and the price a monopoly charges, but the same goods offer the greatest rewards to counterfeiting.

 Keywords: conspicuous consumption, piracy, separation, pooling

 JEL Classification: D11, D42, D82, H21, L10working papers series

 Date posted: March 29, 2012 ; Last revised: September 26, 2013

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.